Notice of Pre-AIA or AIA Status

 Regarding claims 1, 7, and 13, Whitman discloses: an assessment system for assessing performance of a plurality of outlets, the assessment system comprising: a processor; and a memory, communicatively coupled to the processor, wherein the memory stores processor-executable instructions; and, non-transitory computer readable medium including instruction stored thereon; (see [0252 – 0255] detailing a system for monitoring quality of perishable goods/services throughout a distribution chain);

 a method of assessing performance of a plurality of outlets, the method comprising: receiving monitored data related to a plurality of predefined parameters corresponding to each product stored in each of the plurality of outlets, wherein the monitored data is received from one or more sensor clusters deployed in each of the plurality of outlets; (first, see [0103] where a system for monitoring the condition of a plurality of individual items of sale is disclosed; see also [0134] detailing a method for monitoring and reporting the data.
 See also Figures 20 – 22.
-Next, at [Abstract], Whitman details the system may include a plurality of micro-climate sensors disposed on a floor of a store, each structured to generate store floor data corresponding to items of sale on the floor.
-At [0007[, Whitman outlines a sensor cluster may include micro-climate sensors that remain stationary and provide data regarding environment, and/or equipment related data, e.g., power usage of a cooler, associated with the items of sale.
+At [Abstract], Whitman details the system may include a plurality of micro-climate sensors disposed on a floor of a store, each structured to generate store floor data corresponding to items of sale on the floor.
+At [0007], Whitman outlines a sensor cluster may include micro-climate sensors that remain stationary and provide data regarding environment, and/or equipment related data, e.g., power usage of a cooler, associated with the items of sale.
 Lastly, Whitman discloses a plurality of outlets when detailing the supply chain may include one or more sources, distribution centers, and/or stores; and, offers examples of stores include supermarkets, farmer's markets, food pantries, cafeterias, restaurants, and/or food stands locations in stores);

 determining a compliance assessment score for each of the plurality of outlets based on the ambience score of each of the product category of each of the plurality of outlets; (at [0202], a method for determining a score is disclose and score values are compared to compliance with standards and SOPs);

-assessing performance of each of the plurality of outlets based on the compliance assessment score; (see [Abstract], disclosing monitored store analysis data, as a measure of the store’s (outlet) compliance).
+assessing performance of each of the plurality of outlets based on the compliance assessment score; (see [Abstract], disclosing monitored store analysis data, as a measure of the store’s (outlet) compliance);

 Not disclosed by Whitman is:

-determining an ambience score of each product category in each of the plurality of outlets based on the corresponding monitored data, the determined planogram compliance, and one or more compliance conditions pre-set for each of the plurality of predefined parameters of the corresponding product category, wherein each of the product is associated with one of each of the product category.
+b) determining an ambience score of each product category in each of the plurality of outlets based on the corresponding monitored data, the determined planogram compliance, and one or more compliance conditions pre-set for each of the plurality of predefined parameters of the corresponding product category, wherein each of the product is associated with one of each of the product category.

 However, Adato discloses a method for planogram compliance in retail stores and teaches identifying products and monitoring planogram compliance using analysis of image data, at [0006]; thus, teaching a), above.